英文字典中文字典

 • Consciousness - Wikipedia

-• Consciousness - Stanford Encyclopedia of Philosophy
+• The Unity of Consciousness - Stanford Encyclopedia of Philosophy

 • Consciousness | Definition, Nature Function | Britannica